Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Introduction

 \section{Introduction}

 The dynamics of geophysical fluids is characterised by phenomena which occur at very different time scales.
-While large-scale flow in the atmosphere is described by the slow evolution of quasi-geostrophic modes, fast acoustic waves play an important r\^{o}le in incorporating non-linear dynamics and rapid adjustment to geostrophic balance.
+While large-scale flow in the atmosphere is described by the slow evolution of quasi-geostrophic modes and non-linearities are weak, fast acoustic waves play an important r\^{o}le in coupling phenomena at different scales and rapid adjustment to geostrophic balance.
 However, acoustic waves carry very little energy and hence do not have to be represented to high accuracy in computer simulations.
 Efficient numerical models for weather- and climate-prediction often exploit this scale-separation by using semi-implicit time integrators.
-Treating the fast waves implicitly (and thereby removing any instabilities due to acoustic modes) avoids tight restrictions on the time step size.
-It is sufficient to chose the timestep such that it allows the stable and accurate representation of the slow modes, which are treated explicitly.
+Treating the fast waves implicitly (and thereby removing any numerical instabilities due to acoustic modes) avoids tight restrictions on the time step size.
+It is sufficient to chose the timestep such that it allows the stable and accurate representation of the slow modes, which may be treated explicitly.
 Examples of popular time-integrators are semi-implicit semi-Lagrangian methods used by the UK Met Office \cite{Wood2014} and implicit-explicit (IMEX) methods \cite{Ascher1995,Ascher1997,Pareschi2000,Kennedy2003} (see also \cite{Weller2013} for applications in atmospheric modelling).